Cashew Cream and 5 Ways to Use It

 There are almost as many ways to use cashew cream as there are ways to use cream, and I've included the basic recipe for cashew cream below so you can experiment with it to your heart's desire.
 But to get you started, here are five easy places where cashews will add a perfect richness, heft, and creaminess to your cooking, and no one will stop to wonder where the dairy went.

-- Creamy tomato soup, recipe below
+- Creamy vegan tomato soup

 - Blended with poblano peppers into a gorgeous crema for enchiladas